Young people shouldn't have to navigate digital life alone.

 Neither should the adults who care for them.

-Young people question what they see, understand how platforms are designed to influence them, and make more intentional choices.
+They question what they see, recognize how platforms are designed to influence them, and make more intentional choices online.

 -